-https://assets.speakcdn.com/assets/2251/hespa\competencies\and\sub-competencies\052020.pdf).
+https://assets.speakcdn.com/assets/2251/hespa competencies and sub-competencies 052020.pdf).

 Area IV: Evaluation and Research 4.1 Design process, impact, and outcome evaluation of the intervention.
-4.1.1 Align the evaluation plan with the intervention goals and objectives.
-4.1.2 Comply with institutional requirements for evaluation.
+4.1 4.1.1 Align the evaluation plan with the intervention goals and objectives.
+4.1.2 4.1.2 Comply with institutional requirements for evaluation.
 4.1.3 Use a logic model and/or theory for evaluations.
-4.1.4 Assess capacity to conduct evaluation.
+Assess capacity to conduct evaluation.
 4.1.5 Select an evaluation design model and the types of data to be collected.
 4.1.6 Develop a sampling plan and procedures for data collection, management, and security.
 4.1.7 Select quantitative and qualitative tools consistent with assumptions and data requirements.
 4.1.8 Adopt or modify existing instruments for collecting data.
 4.1.9 Develop instruments for collecting data.
 4.1.10 Implement a pilot test to refine data collection instruments and procedures.
-4.2 Design research studies.
-4.2.1 4.2.2 Comply with institutional and/or IRB requirements for research.
+4.2 4.1.10 4.2 4.2.1 Design research studies.
+4.2.1 Determine purpose, hypotheses, and questions.
+Comply with institutional and/or IRB requirements for research.
 4.2.3 Use a logic model and/or theory for research.
-4.2.4 Assess capacity to conduct research.
-4.2.5 Select a research design model and the types of data to be collected.
+Assess capacity to conduct research.
+4.2.4 Select a research design model and the types of data to be collected.
 4.2.6 Develop a sampling plan and procedures for data collection, management, and security.
 4.2.7 Select quantitative and qualitative tools consistent with assumptions and data requirements.
 4.2.8 Adopt, adapt, and/or develop instruments for collecting data.
-4.2.9 Implement a pilot test to refine and validate data collection instruments and procedures.
-4.3 Manage the collection and analysis of evaluation and/or research data using appropriate technology.
+Implement a pilot test to refine and validate data collection instruments and procedures.
+4.2 4.2.3 4.3 Manage the collection and analysis of evaluation and/or research data using appropriate technology.
 4.3.1 Train data collectors.
 4.3.2 Implement data collection procedures.
 4.3.3 Use appropriate modalities to collect and manage data.
 4.3.4 Monitor data collection procedures.
-4.3.5 Prepare data for analysis.
-4.3.6 Analyze data.
-4.4 Interpret data.
-4.4.1 Explain how findings address the questions and/or hypotheses.
+Prepare data for analysis.
+4.3.5 Analyze data.
+4.4 4.5.0 Interpret data.
+4.4 4.4.1 Explain how findings address the questions and/or hypotheses.
 4.4.2 Compare findings to other evaluations or studies.
 4.4.3 Identify limitations and delimitations of findings.
 4.4.4 Draw conclusions based on findings.
 4.4.5 Identify implications for practice.
 4.4.6 Synthesize findings.
 4.4.7 Develop recommendations based on findings.
-4.5 4.4.8 Evaluate feasibility of implementing recommendations.
+4.4.8 Evaluate feasibility of implementing recommendations.
 4.5 Use findings.
 4.5.1 Communicate findings by preparing reports, and presentations, and by other means.
-4.5.2 4.5.3 Identify recommendations for quality improvement.
+4.5.2 Disseminate findings.
+4.5.3 Identify recommendations for quality improvement.
 4.5.4 Translate findings into practice and interventions.